ct11022/TF_CloudN_AWS/README.md

 > aviatrix_admin_email  = "Enter_your_controller_admin_email"
 > aviatrix_license_id  = "Enter_license_ID_string_for_controller"
 > github_token  = "Github oAthu token allow TF access Aviatrix private Repo"
-> incoming_ssl_cidr = The CIDR to be allowed for HTTPS(port 443) access to the controller.
+> incoming_ssl_cidr = The CIDR to be allowed for HTTPS(port 443 and 22) access to the controller.
 Type is "list".

 Provide testbed info such as controller password, license etc as necessary in terraform.tfvars file.
 > testbed_name = ""